Civil Resolution Tribunal: Enforcement

-Under section 57 of the Civil Resolution Tribunal Act (CRTA), a validated copy of the CRT’s order can be enforced through the Supreme Court of British Columbia if it is an order for financial compensation or return of personal property over $35,000.
+Under section 57 of the Civil Resolution Tribunal Act (CRTA), a validated copy of the CRT's order can be enforced through the Supreme Court of British Columbia if it is an order for financial compensation or return of personal property over $35,000.
 Under section 58 of the CRTA, the order can be enforced through the Provincial Court of British Columbia if it is an order for financial compensation or return of personal property under $35,000.
 Once filed, a CRT order has the same force and effect as an order of the court that it is filed in.

+Enforcement of equitable or large claims requires a British Columbia Supreme Court contempt of court claim, which has strict legal standards to be successful.

-Judicial Review
+Judicial review

-Pursuant to section 56.6 of the CRTA, a party may petition the Supreme Court of British Columbia for a judicial review of a CRT decision.
-The party must commence an application within 60 days from the date of the CRT decision.
-In a judicial review, the remedies a court can give are limited.
-The judge generally focuses on determining whether the tribunal had the authority to make a particular decision and whether the tribunal exercised that authority.
+Pursuant to section 56.6 of the CRTA, a party may only petition the Supreme Court of British Columbia for a judicial review of a CRT decision.
+A petition must commence within 60 days from the date of a CRT decision.
+In a judicial review, the remedies a court can give are restricted.
+The court generally determines whether the tribunal had the authority to make a particular decision and whether the tribunal exercised that authority.

 The Supreme Court will not interfere with the CRT Decision unless the Decision is patently unreasonable.
+The courts hold that, "Even if the court considers parts of the tribunal's rationale to be flawed or unreasonable, so long as the decision as a whole is reasonable, no patent unreasonableness can be found."

+Annual reports

+CRT publishes annual reports each fiscal year since 2016–17.